Search My Blog & Website

 I was once asked to help with a large transformation program at a fortune 500 product development company.
 They had outsourced several IT security transformation projects to a vendor.
 The contract was very poorly written, more assumptions than deliverable were listed, the deliverables listed were not measurable and there was too much loose information.
 The projects which were supposed to take six months each ended up taking three years.

-I was faced with one of two options, spending dozens of hours sifting through project change requests, meeting minutes and status updates for three years' worth of work, or some up with an agile, fair, and meaningful approach to close on the three.
+I was faced with one of two options, spending dozens of hours sifting through project change requests, meeting minutes and status updates for three years' worth of work, or come up with an agile, fair, and meaningful approach to close on the project.
 Luckily, I was provided a punch list that a former project manager in the past had felt was all the work items missing.
 The punch list helped me make the decision to choose the latter option and follow an agile approach to close out on the project.
 I followed some simple steps;

 1. Setup weekly punch list calls